Sears List of Subject Headings

 The standard thesaurus of subject terminology for small and medium-sized libraries since 1923.

-Since the first edition in 1923, the Sears List has served the unique needs of small and medium-sized libraries, suggesting headings appropriate for use in their catalogs and providing patterns and instructions for adding new headings as they are required.
-The goal of this new edition is to make library collections as easily available as possible to library users.
+Since the first edition in 1923, the Sears List has served the unique needs of small and medium-sized libraries offering them an easy-to-use list of subject headings when they catalog their materials, along with helpful instructions for adding new headings as they are required.
+The goal of this new edition is to help librarians organize their collection in a way that makes it simple for patrons to find what they're looking for.

 The Principles of the Sears List, which follows A History of the Sears List, is intended both as a statement of the theoretical foundations of the Sears List and as a concise introduction to subject cataloging in general.
 The List of Commonly Used Subdivisions, which follows the Principles, lists, for the purpose of easy reference, every subdivision for which there is a provision in the List, no matter how specialized.
 For every subdivision there is also an entry in the alphabetical List with full instructions for the use of that particular subdivision.
 There are also many examples of the use of subdivisions, emphasizing that the use of subdivisions is an essential method of expanding and adapting the List to a library’s particular needs.